 What You'll Find in This Section

-The first year of working with English language learners (ELLs) can be full of challenges.
+The first year of working with ELLs can be full of challenges.
 Fortunately, there are a number of resources to help!
 Colorín Colorado has compiled this list to help new ELL teachers navigate their experiences in the classroom.
 These resources may also be helpful for veteran teachers who are new to teaching ELLs.

 An important first step in helping English language learners succeed is building their confidence and comfort level by making them feel welcome in the classroom and building positive relationships wtih students.

-There are a number of ways to support the language and literacy development of English language learners (ELLs) that also allow students to participate more fully in classroom activities and lessons.
-This section provides specific ideas and strategies, such as tips for planning lessons and the use of language objectives, as well as broader approaches such as using informal assessment and differentiation for varying language levels.
-You may already be doing some of these things without realizing it!
+This section provides specific ideas and strategies to support ELLs' language and literacy development, such as tips for planning lessons and the use of language objectives, as well as broader approaches such as using informal assessment and differentiation for varying language levels.

 An important key to the helping English language learners (ELLs) — and their classmates — succeed in the classroom is the mastery of academic language and vocabulary.
 These resources offers tips for identifying the kinds of language and vocabulary words that will be the most useful to teach, as well as numerous strategies and resources.